KoganScherer37/Quality-of-Life-Capstone/README.md

 # Quality-of-Life-Capstone

 During this project, I intend to look into three major cities in the Southern United States including Nashville, TN, Atlanta, GA and Austin, TX and determine which of these cities has the best chance of having a high quality of life.
-The parameters I will be looking into are the real estate markets, cost of living index, regional price parity, gross domestic product, average salary, unemployment rates and crime rates from 2018 to present.
+The parameters I will be looking into are the real estate markets, cost of living index, regional price parity, gross domestic product, average salary, unemployment rates from 2018 to present and crime rates from 2020 to present.

 ### Motivation